Source-robotics/Spectral-BLDC-docs/docs/Guides/Mobile robot guide.md

 A really simple example where you can control mobile robot based on spectral micro BLDC drives using xbox controller!

+More info on the robot and the code coming soon!

 ``` py title="Spectral_mobile_robot_xbox.py"
 import Spectral_BLDC as Spectral